 If the Investigating Committee finds an allegation of fraudulent or incorrect entry is proved and makes an order for removal any interim order that’s in place will lapse.

-At this stage the Investigating Committee can impose another interim order to prevent the nurse or midwife from practising, until the order to remove their entry on the register takes effect.
+At this stage the Investigating Committee can impose another interim order to prevent the nurse, midwife or nursing associate from practising, until the order to remove their entry on the register takes effect.

 This power is discretionary and should not be viewed as an automatic decision in every case.
 The Investigating Committee will consider the public interest in maintaining the integrity of the register in light of any order it has made.